codavidgarcia/augment-aod-creds/README.md

 ## What it does

 - Shows your credit balance in the menu bar (always visible)
-- Tracks usage by model (Claude Sonnet, GPT-4, etc.) and activity type (Agent, Chat, CLI)
+- Tracks usage by model / email in teams
 - Alerts you when credits are running low, so you can plan ahead
-- Offers simple charts to understand where your credits are going over time
+- Offers simple charts to understand where your credits are going over time, including an average of your usage and an estimated timing until you would possibly run out of creds

 ## Quick Start

-### Download

-Grab the latest `.dmg` from [Releases](https://github.com/codavidgarcia/augment-credit-monitor/releases).

 ### First time setup

 1. Open the app.
 2. Click **"Login with Augment"**.
-3. Sign in with your Augment account (Google/Microsoft/GitHub).
+3. Sign in with your Augment account.
 4. Click **"Connect to App"** when prompted.
 5. That’s it — your balance appears in the menu bar, and you can open the dashboard for more detail.

 ## Dev Setup

-If you want to build from source:
+To build from source:

     # Clone
     git clone https://github.com/codavidgarcia/augment-credit-monitor.git